railsmachine/rump/README.md

 Rump helps you run Puppet locally against a Git checkout.

-This is great for locally iterating your Puppet manifests very quickly, then pushing them up to a repository somewhere else to share the changes.
+Rump supports a Puppet workflow where you quickly + iteratively develop your Puppet manifests on a single machine, then push your changes up to a repository to deploy to the rest of your infrastructure.

-This also works well with a Capistrano-style deployment, where you remotely instruct Rump to check out a copy of the latest manifests and run them.
+This workflow also complements a Capistrano or MCollective-style deployment, where you remotely instruct Rump to check out a copy of the latest manifests and run them.

+Rump also has the ability to freeze Puppet in to the manifests repository, letting you quickly test different versions of Puppet without waiting for packages to appear, and reducing the dependencies on a system to run Puppet down to just Ruby and git.

 Installing dependencies
 -----------------------